spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 One instance shall be created for every unique license or licensing information reference detected in package that does not match one of the licenses on the SPDX License List.
 Each license instance should have the following fields.

-See [Clause 10](6-other-licensing-information-detected.md) for details of the fields in this kind of Fact.
+See [Clause 10](6-other-licensing-information-detected.md) for details of the fields in this kind of section.

-### 5.2.6 Relationships Between SPDX Elements Fact
+### 5.2.6 Relationships Between SPDX Elements section

 > ToDo: there was no intro text in Chapter 7 to move here, but, presumably, we should say something.

-See [Clause 11](7-relationships-between-SPDX-elements.md) for details of the fields in this kind of Fact.
+See [Clause 11](7-relationships-between-SPDX-elements.md) for details of the fields in this kind of section.

-### 5.2.7 Annotations Fact
+### 5.2.7 Annotations section

 > ToDo: there was no intro text in Chapter 8 to move here, but, presumably, we should say something.

-See [Clause 12](8-annotations.md) for details of the fields in this kind of Fact.
+See [Clause 12](8-annotations.md) for details of the fields in this kind of section.

-### 5.2.8 Review information Fact
+### 5.2.8 Review information section

 The review information section is included for compatibility with SPDX 1.2, and is deprecated since SPDX 2.0.
 Any review information shall use an Annotation (as described in [Clause 12](./8-annotations.md)) with an annotation type of `REVIEW`.

 Review information may be added after the initial SPDX file has been created.
 The set of fields are optional and multiple instances may be added.
 Once a Reviewer entry is added, the Review Date associated with the review is mandatory.
 The Created date shall not be modified as a result of the addition of information regarding the conduct of a review.
 A Review Comments is optional.

-See [Clause 13](9-review-information-deprecated.md) for details of the fields in this kind of Fact.
+See [Clause 13](9-review-information-deprecated.md) for details of the fields in this kind of section.

-## 5.3 Fact organization
+## 5.3 Section organization

-Within an SPDX document, Facts may be organized, as follows:
+Within an SPDX document, sections may be organized, as follows:

 ![Overview of SPDX document contents](img/spdx-2.2-document.png)